 World War 2, and the last great shift in the Modern Art period

-Ideas were also moving beyond canvasses and sketch books, as Conceptual Art, Performance Art, Fluxus, and Art Happenings sought to create experiences and moments.
-Beyond seeking change after the war, in part this was also driven by the wider emergence and popularity of photography; here was a way to perfectly capture landscapes and figure studies in an instant, painting with any level of realism was perhaps becoming redundant, and so abstracts and other forms were embraced by artists, if not every art gallery at first; Land Art, Postminimalist Sculpture, and Video Art were all happening or soon to begin.
+Ideas were also moving beyond canvasses, prints, and the art gallery, as conceptual art, performance art, Fluxus, and art happenings sought to create experiences and moments.
+Beyond seeking change after the war, in part this was also driven by the wider emergence and popularity of photography; here was a way to perfectly capture landscapes and figure studies in an instant, painting with any level of realism was perhaps becoming redundant, and so abstracts and other forms were embraced by artists, if not every art gallery at first; land art, postminimalist sculpture, and video art were all happening or soon to begin.

-And of course, there was Pop Art and original art as mass produced art prints; bright, colourful aesthetics built around popular culture and celebrity icons which, depending on your viewpoint, either idolised or mocked the consumerist culture that took hold in the later days of the modern art period.
-Things finally ended at the only place they logically could; the Photorealist painters of the 1960s and 1970s who would paint a scene so perfectly that it could be confused for a photo.
-Much like Pop Art, they were reacting to the Abstract Expressionism which had broken apart conventional painting technique and craft so completely, and dominated in many art gallery exhibitions.
+And of course, there was pop art, an original art as mass produced art prints; bright, colourful aesthetics built around popular culture and celebrity icons which, depending on your viewpoint, either idolised or mocked the consumerist culture that took hold in the later days of the modern art period.
+Things finally ended at the only place they logically could; the photorealist painters of the 1960s and 1970s who would paint a scene so perfectly that it could be confused for a photo.
+Much like pop art, they were reacting to the abstract expressionism which had broken apart conventional painting technique and craft so completely, and dominated in many art gallery exhibitions.

 The end of a wildly creative, and redefining, era for art